|New Hampshire State Library

 - No Flying No Tights

-- Developed by librarian Robin Brenner, this site reviews graphic novels for children, teens, and adults.
+- Developed by librarian Robin Brenner, a site with reviews of graphic novels for children, teens, and adults.

 - Plymouth District Library Teen Booklists

 - Extensive annotated booklists in categories such as Audio Books for Great Listening and Gentle Reads, compiled by the Plymouth (MI) District Library.

 - Reading Rants